Thanks to visit codestin.com

 Acknowledgments

-• Thanks to NVIDIA for the Parakeet TDT model, Tauri for being an amazing tool, and to the open‑source community for their tools and libraries.
+• Thanks to NVIDIA for releasing the model Parakeet TDT 0.6B v3, Tauri for being an amazing tool, and to the open‑source community for their tools and libraries.

 License